iselind/iselind.github.io/_posts/2024-03-10-what-does-a-techlead-do.md

 tags:
     - techlead
 ---
-A tech lead can tasked with many different tasks depending on the current needs of the employer.
+A tech lead can be tasked with many different tasks depending on the current needs of the employer.
 This means that a tech lead does not do the same things in all companies.
 The tech lead will interact with many different roles within the company, and sometimes outside the company.
 I'd like to describe to you how I approach the tech lead role.
 We'll end with looking at the most important skills of a tech lead.

 In broad terms I interact with the following roles